Taoorwell/TOF_Detection/README.md

 - `--batch_size` batch size for model prediction

 ## Datasets
-We convert Images and vectors (Annotation data) into coco Format file
+We convert Images and vectors (Annotation data) into coco Format file.
+For more details, please refer to our another github https://github.com/Taoorwell/dop

 ```
 {